Los Angeles Intellectual Property Lawyer

 Intellectual Property Litigation

-We represent clients in all aspects of intellectual property litigation, including trade secret litigation, patent litigation, and copyright, trademark and false advertising litigation.
+Our intellectual property lawyers represent clients in all aspects of intellectual property litigation, including trade secret litigation, patent litigation, and copyright, trademark and false advertising litigation.
 We are skilled and experienced trial lawyers who have the legal and technical expertise to simplify the technically complex in order to persuade judges and juries to decide in our clients’ favor.

 We commission a search of relevant patents, published patent applications and non-patent literature.
 We analyze all references discovered in relation to US patent law, then prepare and send an opinion letter to the client.
 We also conduct infringement or freedom to operate searches.